-Section 33 - That Section 4.107 of the Code of Ordinances be and hereby is
+Section 33 - That Section 4.107 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 4.107. - Distribution of informational material to public during meeting.

 Any person making a presentation to the Urban County Council at a regular or special meeting or a work session shall provide the council administrator, or staff assigned to the committee, with an electronic copy of the presentation by the close of business the Wednesday prior to the scheduled meeting date.
 Failure to provide the requested materials may result in postponement of the presentation.